 If you plan to be in Amsterdam for 3 or more days, then the passes are a great option if you plan to take 2 or more rides.

 Use a Tourist Attraction Discount Card

-If you are considering purchasing one of the available tourist attraction discount cards available to you in Amsterdam, do note that 2 already include travel passes for free.
+If you are considering purchasing one of the Amsterdam city card options available to you in Amsterdam, do note that 2 already include travel passes for free.

 In addition to providing discounts on a variety of different attractions and tours, these services also include access to 1-5 day GVB public transit passes.

 The period of validity depends on which discount pass you use.

 - I Amsterdam Card | 1, 2, 3, 4, or 5-day GVB pass included.

 - Holland Pass | Choose either a 1 or 2-day GVB pass.

 Depending on how you use each discount pass, you could easily save up to 50% off general admission prices at various museums and on additional activities before you even factor in the free public transport!